 Monte Carlo methods.
-The Monte Carlo (MC) method [34,18,22] is a non-intrusive approach to approximate the stochastic moments of a stochastic problem numerically.
+The Monte Carlo (MC) method [33,16,20] is a non-intrusive approach to approximate the stochastic moments of a stochastic problem numerically.
 For this purpose, $N \in \mathbb{N}$ independent, identically distributed realizations of a random variable have to be drawn and for each realization the respective deterministic problem has to be solved numerically.
-Taking the mean over all those numerical solutions yields an approximation of the expectation value (1) of the stochastic Cauchy problem (4).
-The simple implementation of a MC simulation has a low convergence rate of $\mathcal{O}(N^{-1/2})$ for $N \to \infty$ [22] and more advanced variations of MC like quasi Monte Carlo (QMC) [31, 23] or randomized quasi Monte Carlo (RQMC) [19] methods have been applied.
-According to [22], an approximation of the expectation value on different levels of resolution of the spatial grid simultaneously leads to the multi-level Monte Carlo (MLMC) method.
+Taking the mean over all those numerical solutions yields an approximation of the expectation (1) of the stochastic Cauchy problem (4).
+The simple implementation of a MC simulation has a low convergence rate of $\mathcal{O}(N^{-1/2})$ for $N \to \infty$ [20] and more advanced variations of MC like quasi Monte Carlo (QMC) [29,21] or randomized quasi Monte Carlo (RQMC) [17] methods have been applied.
+According to [20], an approximation of the expectation on different levels of resolution of the spatial grid simultaneously leads to the multi- level Monte Carlo (MLMC) method.
 Thereby, the major part of the realizations can be performed on a coarse grid and just a small number of realizations have to be computed on a fine grid.
 We use MC, QMC, RQMC and MLMC for comparison in the subsequent section.
+Stochastic collocation.
+To determine the moments in the deterministic problem, we combine multiscale decomposition based on multiwavelets with stochastic collocation [23,28].
+To avoid Gibb's phenomenon we use multi-element stochastic collocation [32,10] which performs stochastic collocation separately for each cell of the adaptive grid.
+In contrast to Monte Carlo simulations or gPC, multiresolution analysis accounts for the local structure of the stochastic by resolving regions with large local changes, such as discontinuities, higher than smooth regions.
+This leads to an efficient and accurate approximation of the stochastic moments, taking into account the stochasticity of the solution.
+The number of collocation points on each cell is chosen such that the degree of the resulting polynomial in stochastic collocation corresponds to the degree of the polynomials used in the discontinuous Galerkin scheme.